honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 app.post('/signup', function(request, response) {
   // console.log(`/signup, POST, request.body: ${request.body}`);

   response.status(501).send('(◕︿◕✿)');
 });

 app.post('/signin', function(request, response) {
   // console.log(`/signin, POST, request.body: ${request.body}`);

   response.status(501).send('(◕︿◕✿)');
 });
 ```

-We are setting up the `/signup` and `/signin` routes to return a `501 Not
-Implemented` reponse since we are leaving its implementation for later.
-Posting login credentials should now result in a `501` reponse instead of
-a `404` response.
+We are setting up the `/signup` and `/signin` routes to return a `501 Not Implemented` response since we are leaving its implementation for later.
+Posting login credentials should now result in a `501` response instead of a `404` response.

-If you are a step ahead and have already looked at `request.body` to find that it
-is currently `undefined`.
-To have the JSON string sent from the client parsed to
-`request.body`, we can use the `bodyParser` middleware:
+If you are a step ahead and have already looked at `request.body` to find that it is currently `undefined`.
+To have the JSON string sent from the client parsed to `request.body`, we can use the `bodyParser` middleware:

 ```javascript
 // server.js